 The small low-power transmitter only provided a data transmission rate of 2,048 bits per second, though the system performed data compression to squeeze more information through the narrow bandwidth.
 The bandwidth was adequate, since the sampling rate for most of the instruments was only once every 75 seconds.
 The balloons were tracked by an international network of 20 radio telescopes back on Earth.

-The balloons were dropped onto the planet's night side and deployed at an altitude of about 50 kilometers (31 miles).
-They then floated upward a few kilometers to their equilibrium altitude.
-At this altitude, pressure and temperature conditions of Venus are similar to those of Earth, though the planet's winds move at hurricane velocity and the carbon-dioxide atmosphere is laced with sulfuric acid, along with smaller concentrations of hydrochloric and hydrofluoric acid.
+The balloons were dropped onto the planet's night side and deployed at an altitude of about 50 kilometers (31 miles); they then floated upward a few kilometers to their equilibrium altitude.
+At that altitude, pressure and temperature conditions of Venus are similar to those of Earth, though the planet's winds move at hurricane velocity and the carbon-dioxide atmosphere is laced with sulfuric acid, along with smaller concentrations of hydrochloric and hydrofluoric acid.
 The balloons flew swiftly across the night side of the planet into the day side, where their batteries finally ran down and contact was lost.
 Tracking indicated that the motion of the balloons included a surprising vertical component, revealing up-and-down circulations of air masses that had not been detected by earlier probe missions.

 The scientific results of the Venus VEGA probes were modest, but the clever and simple experiment demonstrated the validity of using balloons for planetary exploration.